sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/Razor/Pages/GettingStarted.razor.md

 ```
 using SCFirstOrderLogic;

-// Methods for creating predicates (and functions) with a particular identifier are recommended to avoid identifier repetition:
+// Helper methods for creating predicates (and functions) with a
+// particular identifier are recommended to avoid identifier repetition:
 Predicate IsGrandparent(Term grandparent, Term grandchild) => new(nameof(IsGrandparent), grandparent, grandchild);
 Predicate IsParent(Term parent, Term child) => new(nameof(IsParent), parent, child);